Skip to main content

 Artist in Residence

-As a not-for-profit charitable organization, The Corporation of Massey Hall and Roy Thomson Hall has spent more than a decade investing in the development and support of mid-level emerging artists, helping them pave their own unique roads to one day headlining Massey Hall and a career at the iconic concert Halls.
+As a charitable organization, The Corporation of Massey Hall and Roy Thomson Hall has spent more than a decade investing in the growth of mid-level emerging artists—helping them forge distinct artistic paths and build toward careers that may one day lead to headlining performances on the iconic stages of Massey Hall and Roy Thomson Hall.

-This year-long residency takes place throughout Allied Music Centre – Canada’s newest cultural ecosystem and home of Massey Hall.
-It offers bespoke support, designed to the needs of the artist and their teams, including mentorship, studio time, live performance opportunities, creative collaborations, professional development, content creation and more.
+The residency is embedded throughout Allied Music Centre—Canada’s newest cultural ecosystem and the home of Massey Hall—offering bespoke support tailored to the unique needs of each artist and their team.
+Program elements include mentorship, studio time, live performance opportunities, creative collaboration, professional development, content creation, and more.

 Celeigh Cardinal’s powerful voice and storytelling have earned her widespread acclaim.
 Her third studio album, Boundless Possibilities, is a deeply personal journey through grief, independence, and spirituality.